-We are in the field in some 127 countries, saving lives, protecting rights and building a better future for refugees, forcibly displaced communities and stateless people around the world.
+We are in the field in 130 countries, saving lives, protecting rights and building a better future for refugees, forcibly displaced communities, and stateless people around the world.
 Our staff is on the ground, putting people first and delivering results.

 Responding with life-saving support

 In emergencies, refugees are often forced to leave all their personal belongings behind and urgently need basic supplies to survive.
 UNHCR delivers life-saving assistance like shelter, food, and water in even the most remote, hard-to-reach areas.

 Providing shelter on a global scale is a massive logistical undertaking.
 Every year, UNHCR purchases 70,000 tents and over 2 million tarpaulins, which have come to symbolize the response to humanitarian emergencies.